tektoncd/community/teps/0114-custom-tasks-beta.md

 If a specific `Custom Task` implementation creates `Pods`, that `Custom Task` can have a `Pod` template field in its own specification.

+##### Exclude Retries and RetriesStatus

+Exclude `retries` and `retriesStatus` fields in the initial release.
+These fields are under active discussion in [TEP-0121][tep-0121].
+These fields may be reintroduced or replacement features may be implemented, depending on the design decisions we make in [TEP-0121][tep-0121].

 ##### Feature Gates

 Remove guarding of `Custom Tasks` behind `enable-custom-tasks` and `enable-api-fields` feature gates.